 You’re a construction contractor who works hard every day on many different projects.
 Or perhaps you provide materials to a construction site and love to see buildings go up with you windows on the side.
 In most of these cases, you work hard, get paid, and can go home at the end of the day.
 Sometimes, however, payment doesn’t happen.
-While there are many reasons for this, the law provides a process for you to file a lien on the property until you are paid.
+While there are many reasons for this, the law provides a process for you to file a mechanics lien on the property until you are paid.
 Your job is to do the work, not provide additional financing for the project.
-Lien laws give you an additional way to enforce your contract and ensure you’re paid.
+Mechanics lien laws give you an additional way to enforce your contract and ensure you’re paid.

 Source: Created from data from the Census Bureau’s Business Dynamics Statistics